microsoft/TypeScript-Node-Starter/README.md

 # TypeScript Node Starter

-The main purpose of this repository is to show a working end-to-end project setup and workflow for writing Node code in TypeScript.
+The main purpose of this repository is to show a working Node.js API Server + front-end project and workflow for writing Node code in TypeScript.

-It is not a goal to be a comprehensive and definitive guide to makinga TypeScript and Node project, but as a working reference maintained by the community.
+It is not a goal to be a comprehensive and definitive guide to making a TypeScript and Node project, but as a working reference maintained by the community.
 If you are interested in starting a new TypeScript project - check out the bootstrapping tools reference in [the TypeScript Website](https://www.typescriptlang.org/docs/home)

 [![Dependency Status](https://david-dm.org/Microsoft/TypeScript-Node-Starter.svg)](https://david-dm.org/Microsoft/TypeScript-Node-Starter) [![Build Status](https://travis-ci.org/Microsoft/TypeScript-Node-Starter.svg?branch=master)](https://travis-ci.org/Microsoft/TypeScript-Node-Starter)